 We discuss our approach to identifying what documents should be translated in part 3 of our free video series,

 “How much will I need to pay to get the documents translated?”

 The cost will vary depending on the particular document that needs translation, its language and the length of the document.

-The average cost to translate a one-page document stands at around £60 whilst a two-page document is likely to cost around £85.
+In the UK, the average cost to translate a one-page document stands at around £60 whilst a two-page document is likely to cost around £85.
 You will likely find overseas translators to be cheaper.

 Total cost: £0-300+